ysaliens/ssfi/README.md

 As can be seen from the tables, using unsorted maps brings in a 2x speed improvement.
 The optimal number of threads (for my VM with 8 cores) is 8.
+Since the VM has 8 cores, adding additional threads (past 8) does not improve performance as the threads just become context switched.

 ## Architecture
 Due to the scope of the task, the design of SSFI has been kept simple.
 There are no classes, logging, or a lot of tests.